SimonLiang2/Project_2_431/Characteristics.md

 Characteristics:

-Erlang is a general purpose programming language, with one of its key characteristics being its support for concurrent programming and message passing.
+Erlang is a general purpose functional programming language, with one of its key characteristics being its support for concurrent programming and message passing.
 It favors building up distributed real-time concurrent systems that can scale up with high availability without the system crashing even with multiple user requests at once.
 Erlang’s model allows for thousands/millions of lightweight processes to be created and running independently, using message passing to communicate through each process.